CYHSM/carnd/CarND-LaneLines-P1/README.md

 # Project One
 In the first project of the udacity self-driving car course we had to find lane markings in pictures and videos of streets.
-See [here](https://github.com/CYHSM/carnd/blob/master/CarND-LaneLines-P1/README_Udacity.md) for the official Udacity Readme for the first project.
+Click [here](https://github.com/CYHSM/carnd/blob/master/CarND-LaneLines-P1/README_Udacity.md) for the official Udacity readme regarding this project.

 The detection of the lane marking was basically done in three steps: